Moneron Island: History

 The island was known as Todomoshiri ("island of sea lions") by its original Ainu inhabitants.
 It came under the daimyō of Matsumae clan in the 18th century and was known as Ishiyokotan; it got its current European name from a visit of the French navigator La Perouse, who named it Moneron after Paul Mérault Monneron, the chief engineer of his expedition.

 Paul Monneron was tasked with mapping the island named after him.
 The first authentic map of Moneron Island was made later, in 1867, by Russian hydrographers who put it on the map of the Russian Empire.
 The expedition was led by one K. Staritsky, after whom the highest spot was named.

 Following the close of the Russo-Japanese war 1904-5, Moneron island was transferred to Japan ipso facto along with the part of Sakhalin island south of the 50th parallel according to the Treaty of Portsmouth.

 By 1907, the Japanese named it Kaibato (海馬島) and henceforth the island was a part of the Karafuto Agency until the end of World War II.
-Kai-ba is an on-yomi transliteration of the Ainu name.
-It is also known as "Todojima" (トド島), which is a direct usage of the Ainu pronunciation of the Sea Lion, with jima/shima (島) being added afterwards, which means island in traditional kun-yomi Japanese.
+Kaiba is a translation of the Ainu name using Sino-Japanese pronunciation.
+It is also known as "Todojima" (トド島) -- a direct rendering of the Ainu name, on which is appended the Japanese word for island (島) in its native pronunciation (shima / jima).

 The Japanese period in the history of Moneron was notable for both the rather predatory exploitation of its rapidly depleted natural resources and significant investments in the development of the island's infrastructure.
 Active settlement of the island began in the 1910s.
 The oldest surviving building on the island dating from 1910 also belongs to this period.
 A meteorological station was built here, which is still in operation today.
 From Sakhalin, an underwater telephone cable with a length of more than 50 km was laid here.
 In 1914, the Japanese authorities erected a lighthouse which is still in use today.
 The economy of the island was based on logging and fishing with the Pacific herring (Clupea pallasii) being especially important.
 In the mid-1920s, a wooden shelter was built in the southern part of Chuprov Bay, which became a refuge for a small coastal fleet.
 In the 1930s, it was replaced with a concrete one.
 To meet the religious needs of the colonists, the Japanese set up a small Shinto shrine in the pit of Krasnaya, surrounded by old fir trees.